| The Northeast Slopes,

 London Outing Club, still thriving today, and began operations

+around 1947.
 The area was founded as a means to provide winter recreational activities for both residents and for visitors to the region.
 Dr. William Clough, the founder of the Outing Club, was one of the most ardent supporters of the ski area.
 Located on Bunker Road, overlooking Pleasant Lake, the area had a nearly 250' vertical drop and was served by two rope tows.
 Two main slopes provided downhill thrills, with a few trails as well, including one that descended from nearby Colby-Sawyer College.

 |